 Assignment #02: Use McKinsey’s Consumer Decision Journey to complete the template provided in class.
 Outline the consumer experience for your industry or company.

 Assignment #03: Evaluate the marketing maturity of the company of your choice, using the assessment provided in class.
-Then, position your company on the Bain & Company maturity model.
+Then, position your company on the BCG maturity model.

-Assignment #04: Investigate consumer reactions surrounding Peloton's 2019 holiday commercial with the help of Google Trends, Tweet Reach, LIWC, and Facebook Audience Insights.
-Weigh in: considering the marketing value created with its subsequent fallout, was the commercial positive or negative for the brand?
+Assignment #04: Investigate consumer reactions surrounding Peloton's controversial 2019 holiday commercial.
+Use Google Trends, Tweet Reach, LIWC, and Facebook Audience Insights to weigh in: was the commercial ultimately positive or negative for the brand?

 Work in small groups to create a data analysis plan that addresses Bellabeat's marketing challenge.

-Assignment #06: Use the Minto "top-down" or “bottom-up” approach to build an analytics project plan for your company.
-Your plan should include your hypothesis, 3+ key questions for analysis, and 3+ pieces of data and their sources for each key question.
+Assignment #07: Use the Minto "top-down" or “bottom-up” approach to build an analytics project plan for your company.
+Your plan should include your hypothesis, 3+ key analysis questions, and 3+ data sources for each key question.

-Assignment #08: Use the techniques demonstrated in class to analyze a provided dataset for Netflix.
-What trends in consumer interest and behavior do you see?
-Make a slide breaking down your analysis.
-What could point to the next big thing in streaming services?
+Assignment #09: Use the techniques demonstrated in today’s lab to analyze a provided dataset for Netflix (or, alternatively, data from your own company).
+What trends and opportunities do you see?
+Make slides breaking down your analysis that help address the identified business challenge.

 "Kevin's ability to answer questions and help all students regardless of their company size is what I appreciate the most.
 We all have a different story as to why we are taking the class yet this class has highlighted our common goals to learn more and be enlightened by an industry leader.
 It's been an amazing learning experience and I'm happy to be a part of it.
 Thank you so much!"